Contact us to schedule a free assessment with a licensed clinician.

-Our outpatient recovery center can offer different types of programs & therapies.
+Our outpatient drug & alcohol rehab in Massachusetts can offer different types of programs & therapies.
 Each program is tailored to fit every individuals needs.
 We cater to individuals with a dual diagnosis disorder for both mental health and drug addiction.

 Our elite professional backgrounds and mix of interests guarantee NEATC’s mission stays intact.
 We are driven by long proven clinical practices that are designed to treat the individual from every angle.
 Our clinical team is well suited to treat all aspects of substance abuse and co-occurring disorders.

 The Americans with Disabilities Act (ADA) has given protected rights for people suffering from substance abuse.
 By filing for FMLA, you can help protect your job while you are in treatment.
 Our treatment specialists will go over different options with you and help you file the necessary paperwork you need to help protect your job.

 If this is your first time looking into treatment options, understanding your benefits can be challenging.
 But not to worry, that’s what we’re here for!
 You can verify your insurance coverage with us, and a treatment specialist will let you know exactly what your insurance will cover.
 Even if we can’t take your insurance, we will provide options for you and point you in the right direction.